 200g of sweet potatoes delivers 40 carbs, but also tons of micronutrients:

-566% of the RDA for vitamin A – this acne nutrient controls your sebum production and can thus prevent blocked pores.
-Vitamin A also reduces your production of keratin, the protein that clumps your dead skin cells together into pore-blocking, acne causing blobs.
+566% of the RDI for vitamin A – the greatest acne nutrient for clogged pores.
+Vitamin A simultaneously reduces oil (sebum) production and controls keratin, a protein that clumps dead skin cells together into acne-causing blobs.

 The outstanding vitamin A content is evident in the plant’s intense orange colour.
 Beta carotene, the form of pro-vitamin A in sweet potatoes, provides yellow, red and orange hues to plants (like pumpkins and carrots), and sweet potatoes are the most orange food in the business.

-66% for vitamin C – important for the production of collagen, your skin’s main structural protein that helps your dying acne to fade away faster.
-Also useful for clearing excess stress hormone levels from the bloodstream.
+66% for vitamin C – important for the production of collagen, your skin’s main structural protein, which helps your dying acne to fade away faster.
+Also useful for clearing excess stress hormones (cortisol).

-14% for magnesium – another acne mineral that helps to create antioxidants.
+14% for magnesium – helps the body to manufacture its own antioxidants, like glutathione.
 Magnesium also reduces stress and can beat sleep deprivation; it’s so effective that the media widely hails magnesium as the “relaxation mineral”.
-Deficiency in magnesium is at epidemic levels.
+Deficiencies are at epidemic levels.

 An ORAC score of 4230 – this means that sweet potatoes are packed with antioxidants, which protect your skin against acne from harsh elements like chlorine and air pollution.
-A white potato has a good ORAC score too but it’s substantially lower nevertheless, at 2600.
+Regular potatoes also score well (2600), but are substantially lower nevertheless.

-Sweet potatoes meanwhile are as clean a food for acne as one could ever hope to stumble across.
-They do contain 6 grams of sugar per 100 grams but the nasty consequences of sugar like acne and inflammation only kick in with large intakes.
-Depending on what acne nutrients you’re short of, sweet potatoes may even trump white ones since their vitamin A content dwarfs the competition.
+Sweet potatoes, meanwhile, are as clean a carb source as one could ever hope to stumble across.
+They do contain 6 grams of sugar per 100 grams, but the dire consequences of sugar like acne only kick in with large intakes.
+Sweet potatoes may even trump white ones, since their vitamin A content dwarfs the competition.

 Sweet potatoes increase insulin sensitivity